2019 BWF World Championships – Women's singles

 The women's singles tournament of the 2019 BWF World Championships (World Badminton Championships) took place from 19 to 25 August.
-The Badminton World Federation has conducted a re-draw of the women's singles event in 9 August, because a player had mistakenly been included in the entry list.
+The Badminton World Federation has conducted a re-draw of the women's singles event on 9 August, because a player had mistakenly been included in the entry list.

 Seeds

 The seeding list is based on the World Rankings from 30 July 2019.